Meet our Governors

 My area of involvement is STEMM.

 I have been a school governor at my daughter’s primary school and chose to become a governor because I enjoy strategic planning, finding solutions and exploring new ideas and opportunities.

 My area of involvement is Health and Wellbeing.

 My name is Sarah Chung and I am a doctoral researcher in education.
 I focus on the role of governor training to produce an effective governing body.

 Previous to my role, I was a qualified teacher and have 5 years of experience in governance.

 As a teacher and parent, I have a keen interest in the state of education in the UK.
 After taking on my first governance role at my children’s school, I undertook the MA in School Improvement and Educational Leadership to ensure I had a more detailed understanding of my position.
 During my time as a governor and later chair of governors, as well as through my study at the university, I developed a passion for governance and supporting our children, teachers and senior leaders in this difficult educational climate.
-I am pleased to have joined a governing body who are equally as passionate about education in the UK.
+I am pleased to have joined a governing body that is equally as passionate about education in the UK.

 My areas of involvement are Training and Health and Safety.